JamesByers/GA-SEA-DAT2/README.md

 	* demo
 	* Pandas codealong (link to be added)
 	* Independent Practice(link to be added)

-**Homework:**
-* Review the code from a [beginner](code/00_python_beginner_workshop.py) and an [intermediate](code/00_python_intermediate_workshop.py) Python workshop.
-If you don't feel comfortable with any of the content (excluding the "requests" and "APIs" sections), you should spend some time this weekend practicing Python:
-    * [Introduction to Python](http://introtopython.org/) does a great job explaining Python essentials and includes tons of example code.
-    * If you like learning from a book, [Python for Informatics](http://www.pythonlearn.com/html-270/) has useful chapters on strings, lists, and dictionaries.
-    * If you prefer interactive exercises, try these lessons from [Codecademy](http://www.codecademy.com/en/tracks/python): "Python Lists and Dictionaries" and "A Day at the Supermarket".
-    * If you have more time, try missions 2 and 3 from [DataQuest's Learning Python](https://www.dataquest.io/course/learning-python) course.
-    * If you've already mastered these topics and want more of a challenge, try solving [Python Challenge](http://www.pythonchallenge.com/) number 1 (decoding a message)

 **Resources:**
 * [Want to understand Python's comprehensions?
 Think in Excel or SQL](http://blog.lerner.co.il/want-to-understand-pythons-comprehensions-think-like-an-accountant/) may be helpful if you are still confused by list comprehensions.